IBM/db2forzosdeveloperextension-about/docs/working-with-stored-procedures/deploying-user-defined-functions.md

 The **Status** tab contains overall execution status.
 If an error occurred, the status will contain SQL code, SQL state, and Message text.

 ## Running a user-defined function

+You can run a UDF by using any of the following methods:

+- From within the catalog navigation view by clicking **Run** from the overflow menu
-After you deploy a UDF, you can run it by clicking the **Run User-Defined Function** icon or by right-clicking and selecting the **Run User-Defined Function** option.
+- From within the **.udfsql** file by clicking **Run User-Defined Function** from the context menu or the **Run User-Defined Function** icon
+- From within the SQL editor either by clicking **Run All** or by highlighting part of the file and clicking **Run Selected SQL**

 If your UDF contains input variables, you’ll be prompted to specify values for them before the UDF executes, as shown in the following figure.
 Note that built-in data types for each input variable are detected automatically and are set to the correct data type.